Guanaco

-The guanaco (/gwa:"na:koU/ ghwuah-NAH-koh; Lama guanicoe) is a camelid native to South America, closely related to the llama.
+The guanaco (/gwa:"na:koU/ gwah-NAH-koh; Lama guanicoe) is a camelid native to South America, closely related to the domesticated llama.
 Guanacos are one of two wild South American camelids; the other species is the vicuña, which lives at higher elevations.

 Etymology

 The guanaco gets its name from the Quechua word wanaku.
 Young guanacos are called chulengos or "guanaquitos".